barretlee/autoconfig-mac-vimrc/README.md

 - install fonts
 - install colorschemes
 - install ack
-- install all list bundle plugins, if exist, try update.
+- install all listed bundle plugins, if exist, try update.
 - install YouComplete for nodejs
 - and so on.